aiven/devportal/docs/tutorials/talk-to-kafka.md

 In this tutorial, we will learn how to create a highly available Apache Kafka service, go over the common tasks of producing and consuming messages, and finally use the popular Apache Avro™ specification to communicate with your Kafka service.
-This tutorial will use Python programming language.
+This tutorial will use the Python programming language.
 Under the hood, the Python library will make use of the [Producer API](https://kafka.apache.org/documentation/#producerapi) and the [Consumer API](https://kafka.apache.org/documentation/#consumerapi).